Podcast

 Explore Anton's Wild World map below:

-In order for a species to be deemed important enough to feature on one of his hand-drawn maps, it needs to meet three essential criteria: the animal must be wild, they must be native to the country they are featuring on, and they must be extant (in existence) as opposed to extinct.
+In order for a species to be deemed important enough to feature on one of his hand-drawn maps, it needs to meet three essential criteria: the animal must be wild, it must be native to the country it features on, and it must be extant (in existence) as opposed to extinct.

-He researches each country's wildlife thoroughly, looking at animals that symbolically represent their countries - such as North America's Bald Eagle and China's Giant Panda - and is drawn to animals with incredible facts.
-Some of his favourites include: the Asiatic Lion which lives only in the Indian state of Gujarat; and the world's most venomous species, the Inland Taipan (or Fierce Snake) which is found in the Australian Outback.
+Anton researches each country's wildlife thoroughly, looking at animals that symbolically represent a nation - such as North America's Bald Eagle and China's Giant Panda.
+He is particularly drawn to animals with incredible facts.
+Some of his favourites include the Asiatic Lion, which lives only in the Indian state of Gujarat and the world's most venomous species, the Inland Taipan (or Fierce Snake), found in the Australian Outback.
 Others have a much more emotional connection, such as a personal suggestion from his mother to include the Tree Kangaroo native to Papua New Guinea where she grew up.

 Images: Wild World © Anton Thomas.
 Photographs: Asiatic Lion by Bernard Gagnon, CC BY-SA 3.0, Tree Kangaroo: Photograph by Eric Gropp CC BY 2.0, and Inland Taipan: Photography by XLerate, CC BY-SA 3.